 Although in 2022 a needs assessment was carried out in 67% of the cases, the assessment of applicants established as vulnerable or having specific needs was included only in 18% in their personal files.
 However even in these cases the assessment was not taken into consideration by caseworkers in their decision-making process in 100% of the monitored cases.

 Despite the 2015 reform of the law which stripped the statutory social workers of the child protection services from the responsibility to represent unaccompanied children in asylum procedures (see Legal Representation of Unaccompanied Children), their obligation to provide a social report with an opinion on the best interests of the child concerned in every individual case remains nonetheless under the provisions of general child care legislation.
-In all of the cases monitored in 2019, these reports were produced but not included to the files nor shared with the SAR’s caseworkers for further consideration.
+In all of the cases monitored in 2022, these reports were produced but in their vast majority not included to the files nor shared with the SAR’s caseworkers for further consideration.

 Article 71(1) LAR.

 Article 15(4) and (6) Law on Child Protection.

 MLSP, Order No. RD-06-6 of 18 April 2022.